Tim-KS/Music-Search-Webpage/README.md

 - Wikipedia
 - Bulma

-## License

-The last section of a high-quality README file is the license.
-This lets other developers know what they can and cannot do with your project.
-If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).

 ## Features
-- Instantly search for a summary of any music artist
+- Instantly search for a music artist
 - Biography of artist
-- Their Top 5 songs
+- Their Top 5 media videos
 - Built in YouTube player

 ## Planned features